rust-lang/rust/checked-uninit.md

 However reassigning `y` in this example *would* require `y` to be marked as mutable, as a Safe Rust program could observe that the value of `y` changed.
 Otherwise the variable is exactly like new.

-This raises an interesting question with respect to `Drop`: where does Rust try to call the destructor of a variable that is conditionally initialized?
-It turns out that Rust actually tracks whether a type should be dropped or not *at runtime*.
-As a variable becomes initialized and uninitialized, a *drop flag* for that variable is set and unset.
-When a variable goes out of scope or is assigned a value, it evaluates whether the current value of the variable should be dropped.
-Of course, static analysis can remove these checks.
-If the compiler can prove that a value is guaranteed to be either initialized or not, then it can theoretically generate more efficient code!
-As such it may be desirable to structure code to have *static drop semantics* when possible.

-As of Rust 1.0, the drop flags are actually not-so-secretly stashed in a hidden field of any type that implements Drop.
-The language sets the drop flag by overwriting the entire struct with a particular value.
-This is pretty obviously Not The Fastest and causes a bunch of trouble with optimizing code.
-As such work is currently under way to move the flags out onto the stack frame where they more reasonably belong.
-Unfortunately this work will take some time as it requires fairly substantial changes to the compiler.

-So in general, Rust programs don't need to worry about uninitialized values on the stack for correctness.
-Although they might care for performance.
-Thankfully, Rust makes it easy to take control here!
-Uninitialized values are there, and Safe Rust lets you work with them, but you're never in danger.